Nordic Journal of Botany

 The Nordic Journal of Botany is a monthly peer-reviewed scientific journal of botany, including the plant ecology, taxonomy, evolution, conservation, and biogeography of plants, algae, bryophytes, and fungi.
-It originated from four botanical journals, Botanisk Tidsskrift, Friesia, Norwegian Journal of Botany, and Botaniska Notiser, that merged together as one.
-Currently, the journal is published by Wiley-Blackwell on behalf of the Nordic Society Oikos (NSO) in collaboration with Oikos (journal), Journal of Avian Biology, Wildlife Biology, Lindbergia and Ecography.
+It originated from four botanical journals, Botanisk Tidsskrift, Friesia, Norwegian Journal of Botany, and Botaniska Notiser, that merged as one.
+Currently, the journal is published by Wiley on behalf of the Nordic Society Oikos (NSO) in collaboration with Oikos, Journal of Avian Biology, Wildlife Biology, Lindbergia and Ecography.